HenrikSamuelsson/reading-the-passionate-programmer/README.md

 #### Exercise 18: Act on Right Now

 Have a task to get rid of static code checking warnings in a project, this can be fixed by right now just check out the warnings for a given file and fix this single file.

+### Tip 19: Mind Reader

+Practice listening and planning ahead for what needs to be done in a project.
+Then get on it and do the tasks.
+Your boss and your team will be surprised and happy to see that something that is already done will be done.

+Beware that things that the customer have strong opinions on such as the user-interface should not be changed without involving the customer.

+#### Exercise 19: Act on Mind Reader

+Practice mind reading by before a meeting in a project just before the meeting start try to predict what the decision on what to be done in the project next.

+Prepare material for example documentation that you think other team members might find useful, then when you get a question on the project answer their question by showing them the documentation.
+Wikis and readme files are a good format for this type of documentation.